fiftydinar/gidro-os/modules/initramfs-setup/README.md

-# `initramfs-setup` module for startingpoint
+# `initramfs-setup`

-This `initramfs-setup` module is intended for including files into initramfs, which are useful for modifying hardware behavior.
+The `initramfs-setup` module can be used to include file arguments into initramfs, which are useful for modifying hardware behavior.
 It is similar to `rpm-ostree kargs` for this purpose, but `initramfs-setup` can load some modifications which are not possible to load with `rpm-ostree kargs`.
+It is also a more reliable method of doing those type of changes, as modifications are file-based, compared to being argument-based.

 Currently, it supports including file locations from `/etc` directory only by internally using `rpm-ostree initramfs-etc` component.